RTS,S malaria vaccine

 All development impact estimates were dependent on the exact timing of WHO’s policy decision and Gavi’s funding decision.
 We projected impact across various timelines between 2021 and 2028 to ensure we captured the full range of potential impact.

-Lives changed: inputs used to estimate expected additional children vaccinated through the accelerated access to RTS,S include timing of key policy and funding decisions, expected production schedules, and projected demand following a Gavi decision.
+Inputs used to estimate expected additional children vaccinated through the accelerated access to RTS,S include timing of key policy and funding decisions, expected production schedules, and projected demand following a Gavi decision.
 Deaths and cases averted are estimated using modelling published by Penny et al. in 2016 and assume available vaccine doses will be used to fully vaccinate fewer children rather than partially vaccinate a greater number.

-Money saved: impact is estimated based on the additional costs associated with a stop-and-start production scenario, which was used to calculate an average price per dose for projected doses purchased between 2021 and 2028 across various timelines.
+Impact is estimated based on the additional costs associated with a stop-and-start production scenario, which was used to calculate an average price per dose for projected doses purchased between 2021 and 2028 across various timelines.

-Markets shaped: we work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
+We work with partners, including donors, procurers and ministries of health, to track changes in health markets where our investments are supporting access to products.
 We monitor for changes to policy, procurement practices and supplier movement, all of which affect markets and contribute to the long-term sustainability of impact.